 0.1.
-What's New in Bitwig Studio v4.3 & v4.4
+What's New in Bitwig Studio v5

 For those of you who are recent Bitwig users, hello!
 Here are some pointers to new and changed sections of this document.
+New features and some update in Bitwig Studio v5 include: